FAQs CS & DS Degree Options

 How competitive are admissions to the CS major in The Grainger College of Engineering?

 It is highly competitive.
 For several years, the CS major in The Grainger College of Engineering has broken the record for the most first-year applications received by any program in the university's history.
 The high school GPA and standardized test profiles are typically on the high end of those listed for The Grainger College of Engineering.
 Of course, good grades and high test scores alone do not guarantee admission to one of our programs.
 Potential applicants should carefully read the holistic review process and major-specific criteria that admissions officers look for from applicants.
-The current admit rate to CS in engineering is 6.7%.

 Note: CS in engineering is not available as a second-choice major and is not open for transfers once students are admitted to Illinois.

-Note: The blended CS majors are not available as second-choice majors.
+Note: The Blended CS Majors are not available as second-choice majors.
 Majors in the Gies College of Business and The Grainger College of Engineering are closed for transfers once students are admitted to Illinois.
-However, many other majors, including some of the blended CS majors, are open for transfer.
+However, many other majors, including some of the Blended CS Majors, are open for transfer.
 Students should consult their academic advisor to explore the options since each department and college has varying requirements.

 If I’m admitted to another department at Illinois, can I transfer into a computing-related major?